POUNCE INTO SUMMER WITH A NEW FURRY FRIEND … SHARE YOUR STORY FOR A CHANCE TO WIN A FREE BAG OF LITTER!

 How to Clean Cat Urine

 Cat pee has a reputation for destroying clothes and carpets due to its strong ammonia smell.
 When cats come in contact with this smell, whether it is from them or another cat, they may be driven to mark that area with urine again.
 This is why it’s important to use a cleaner with enzymes to break down the urine and get rid of any residual odors.
-If you notice any residual smell, rub some baking powder into the fabric or carpet and let it sit for a few hours before cleaning.
+If you notice any residual smell, rub some baking soda into the fabric or carpet and let it sit for a few hours before cleaning.

 Once you’ve cleaned up — these four steps can help you hone in on the reason your cat is going outside of the box.